ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments/pa7.md

 }
 ```

-## Submission
+## Submission and Check-off

 Submit your 5 code files (4 milestones and final `StringSearch.java`) to
 `pa7` on Gradescope.

-There will be an autograder available while the
+There will be an automatic set of tests that run on Gradescope while the
-assignment is out, and we will also give you feedback on your code after
-submission.

-## Check-off

-If you get a complete score from the autograder, you get a `2` for the
+assignment is out (released Nov 11).
+If you get a complete score from the
-assignment; you do not need to come in for a check-off meeting.
-All help hours
+autograder, you can assume you'll almost certainly get a `2` for the assignment.
+We say “almost certainly” because we will review solutions a bit to give
+feedback on approaches that happen to work on the tests we run, but don't work
+in general, but this is rare.

-this week are strictly for help, or for regrading past PAs.
+All help hours this week are strictly for help, or for regrading past PAs.

+You will still be able to come for a post-deadline grading update meeting with a
+staff member if you don't get everything working by the first deadline.

 ## FAQ